mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Six worlds in the subsector are formally part of the Consulate and are linked to it by a narrow strip of territory running Coreward through Cronor subsector.
-The Zhodani naval bases at Rapp’s World and Querion represent the most Rimward Zhodani possessions in the Marches.
+The Zhodani naval bases at Rapp's World and Querion represent the most Rimward Zhodani possessions in the Marches.